turntable-so/turntable/README.md

 You can now open your browser and go to http://localhost:3000 to connect to the application.

 ### Analytics and tracking for the self-hosted version
 Please note that Turntable, by default, tracks basic actions performed on your self-hosted instance, but you can easily opt out as part of the onboarding flow.
 If you do not disable tracking, you may receive specific communications or product updates.
-No matter whatTurntable will not collect store or have access to any sensitive data.
+No matter what, Turntable will not collect store or have access to any sensitive data.

-If you would like to know more about Lago's analytics or remove the entire tracking, please refer to [this page](https://doc.getlago.com/guide/self-hosted/tracking-analytics) for comprehensive information.
+For more information, please see our [privacy policy](www.turntable.so/privacy).

 ## ☁️ Use our cloud-based product
 [Email us](mailto:founders@turntable.so) or visit [our website](www.turntable.so) to get started with our cloud product.
 Their our two vairants: a fully-hosted offering, and hybrid one, which includes a customer-deployed agent.

-## 🚀 Getting the most out of Lago
+## 🚀 Getting the most out of Turntable
 - See the [documentation](https://doc.turntable.so) to learn more about all the features;
 - Join our [Slack community](https://join.slack.com/t/turntable-community/shared_invite/zt-25p0olvhz-Z~c5QWq1jv2YFHQ46mMFDA) if you need help, or want to chat, we’re here to help;
-- Contribute on GitHub: read our [guidelines](https://github.com/turntable-so/turntable/blob/main/CONTRIBUTING.md);
 - Follow us on [Twitter](https://twitter.com/Turntable) or [LinkedIn](https://www.linkedin.com/company/turntabledata) for the latest news;
 - You can email us as well: [team@turnable.so](mailto:team@turntable.so).

 ## 📝 Contributing

 You can follow the instructions below to set up ourm development environment on your machine.
 This is intended for people interested in contributing to Turntable.
-If you just want to try Turntable on your local system, we recommend that you take a look at Lago's public documentation.
+If you just want to try Turntable on your local system, we recommend that you the instructions above to run a prod instance.

 For now, we are not accepting pull requests from the community, but We are working on a process to make this possible in the future.
 For now, file an bug reports and feature requests as a [GitHub issue](https://github.com/turntable-so/turntable/issues), [Canny submission](https://turntable-so.canny.io/) or [Slack post](https://join.slack.com/t/turntable-community/shared_invite/zt-25p0olvhz-Z~c5QWq1jv2YFHQ46mMFDA).